ADD CONDITION

 Side Effects

-If you experience a sore throat that is severe, lasts more than two days, or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor, as these could indicate a serious issue.
-Additionally, if you have a cough that persists for more than a week, recurs, or comes with fever, rash, or a persistent headache, seek medical advice, as these may also signal a serious condition.
+If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious issue.
+Additionally, if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, seek medical advice, as these may also signal a serious condition.

-You should stop using the medication and talk to a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens.
+You should stop using the medication and contact a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens.
 Before using this medication, consult your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.

 Warnings and Precautions

-If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult your doctor right away, as these could indicate a serious issue.
+If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor right away, as these could indicate a serious issue.

 Overdose